 Probably the best dining value on Grand Cayman — less than a mile west from Turtle Nest Inn & Condos, in Bodden Town.
 Very tasty jerk chicken or pork.
 A quarter chicken, complete with rice and beans, spicy sauce and “festival” (Jamaican corn bread), for only CI$5.00!
 A large portion is CI$7.00.
 A nice walk, if you eat at a picnic table on their lawn.
 Otherwise, take the car, carry it back to the Inn, pop open a bottle of wine and enjoy.
 Other local dishes may include oxtail stew, baked chicken, BBQ ribs, etc. If you’re coming to Grand Cayman to “go native” — or to keep costs down — Rankin’s Jerk Centre is a must!
 Closed on Sunday.

-This delightful and affordable restaurant, just off West Bay Road, is located next door to the old cinema (now closed), and pretty close to Grand Cayman’s new one in Camana Bay.
-Ideal for an after-movie snack or meal, seven days a week.
-Good caesar salad and bruschetta among starters, and very good pizza, pasta and some imaginative sandwiches including an excellent (and filling) Caribbean roti, or rolled sandwich, with jerk chicken and curried veggies in a fire-roasted flat bread.
+This delightful and affordable restaurant just opened a very welcome second location in our area, directly across the street from Countryside Village and open seven days a week.
+Good caesar salad and bruschetta among starters, excellent pizza and chicken wings and some imaginative sandwiches including a delicious (and filling) Caribbean roti, or rolled sandwich, with jerk chicken and curried veggies in a fire-roasted flat bread.
 Dine inside or on the outdoor terrace — or order “to go”.